menes-dotnet/Menes/docs/adr/0003-allowing-implicit-object-type.md

 ## Context

 In real-world OpenAPI schema, we have discovered that people sometimes omit the `type: object` from their object definitions.
-We believe that this is valid Open API schema, if and only if the .
+We believe that this *is* valid Open API schema.

 ```yaml
 Pet: